DPO Symptoms: What to Expect From 1 to 12 Days Past Ovulation

 1-6 DPO symptoms

+Whether the egg becomes fertilized or not, your body is producing more progesterone during this time to prepare for a potential pregnancy.
 Any pregnancy symptoms you feel during the first 6 DPO will most likely result from the effects of progesterone on your body and mood, very similar to those you may experience before your period.
-Those symptoms include:

 - Breast tenderness